samucodesh/intro/docs/becoming-a-maintainer/communication-and-collaboration.md

 #### Having Empathy and Compassion

-When handling a problem, such as a dispute between contributors or community members, it is best to be emphatic and compassionate.
+When handling a problem, such as a dispute between contributors or community members, it is best to be empathetic and compassionate.

 You must look at and listen to the problem from both sides to be non-judgemental.
 Then, put yourself in their shoes to see the case from their perspective so you can better understand it.
 Empathy and compassion will help you resolve a conflict and create a positive environment.